cristian-sima/Wisply/README.md

 The update is not affecting the current configuration (information about database, about server) and does not delete the existing data from database.

-**Note** In case the new version has a different SQL schema, there is a need to install the application again (follow the installer steps, highlighted above)
+**Note**: In case the new version has a different SQL schema, there is a need to install the application again (follow the installer steps, highlighted above)